If you’d like to listen, click the podcast above for12’ish minutes of me hamming it up!

 Caveat emptor in mind, I’d done proper due diligence with the Halifax house just as I’d done with every one of the five houses I’ve purchased.

 How could I have possibly known a lie detector test was in order or that I needed to hire a second inspector to ensure the one I hired did a proper inspection?

-So, July finds me in the midst a lot of chasing down… There is the house inspector who did assure me he’d inspected the roof and gave his word it was in fantastic shape, when in reality and believe it or not, he actually admitted to me he never stepped foot on the roof because, and I quote, “My ladder was too short.”
-Then there was the creative Trumpian fact versus fiction approach to the sale disclosure document, boxes check-marked to declare the house was fully insulated and roof in tip-top shape.
+July finds me in the midst a lot of chasing down… There is the house inspector who assured me he’d inspected the roof and gave his word it was in fantastic shape, when in reality and believe it or not, he actually admitted he’d never stepped foot on the roof because, and I quote, “My ladder was too short.”
+Then there was the creative Trumpian fact versus fiction approach to the sale disclosure document, boxes check-marked to declare the house fully insulated and roof in tip-top shape.
 Oh, not to forget the insulation company that didn’t properly insulate the upper walls.